-No other city is more synonymous with revolution than Paris; its citizens turned the world upside down in 1789, 1830, 1848 and 1871.
+No other city is more synonymous with revolution than Paris.
+Its citizens turned the world upside down in 1789, 1830, 1848 and 1871.
 And on this day in May 1968, one million Parisians once again took to the streets in revolt.
-A week later, eleven million workers – two-thirds of the French workforce – had downed tools in what was the largest-ever general strike of an industrial nation.
-It was the year that “rocked the world” led by an extraordinary tidal wave of student movements across America and Europe.
+A week later, eleven million workers – two-thirds of the French workforce – downed tools in what was the largest-ever general strike of an industrial nation.
+It was the year that “rocked the world”, led by an extraordinary tidal wave of student movements across America and Europe.
 But nowhere else in 1968 but Paris did the workers rise up at the same time as the students.
 The resulting convergence of labour and student revolts – known collectively and historically as “May 1968” – brought France to a virtual standstill, paralysed its economy and very, very nearly toppled the mighty de Gaulle government.

 This national mass uprising came without warning in a country by no means ripe for revolution.
 Wages were relatively high, and the politically wary postwar French were content to delegate decisions to their great Resistance hero, Charles de Gaulle.
 Rather, a minor spark was needlessly fueled by a series of arrogant government miscalculations.